 Icon Behavior Shortcut Add row Click the Add row icon to add a new row Сору Click the Copy icon to copy the content with or without header: Click the Copy icon to copy the content that is currently highlighted in the Data Output panel.
 Click Copy with headers to copy the highlighted content along with the header.
-Accesskey + C Paste Click the Paste icon to paste a previously copied row with or without serial/identity values: Click the Paste icon to paste a previously copied row into a new row.
+Paste Click the Paste icon to paste a previously copied row with or without serial/identity values: Click the Paste icon to paste a previously copied row into a new row.
 Click the Paste with SERIAL/IDENTITY values? if you want to paste the copied column values in the serial/identity columns.

-Accesskey + P Delete Click the Delete icon to mark the selected rows for deletion.
+Icon Behavior Shortcut Delete Click the Delete icon to mark the selected rows for deletion.
 These marked rows get deleted when you click the Save Data Changes icon.
-Accesskey + D Save Data Changes Click the Save Data Changes icon to save data changes (insert, update, or delete) in the Data Output Panel to the server.
-F6 Save results to file Click the Save results to file icon to save the result set of the current query as a delimited text file (CSV, if the field separator is set to a comma).
+Accesskey + D Save Data Changes Save results to file Click the Save results to file icon to save the result set of the current query as a delimited text file (CSV, if the field separator is set to a comma).
 This button will only be enabled when a query has been executed and there are results in the data grid.
 You can specify the CSV/TXT settings in the Preference Dialogue under SQL Editor -> CSV/TXT output.
 F8 Graph Visu- aliser Use the Graph Visualiser button to generate graphs of the query results.